|Mapping the sky|

 Sloan Digital Sky Survey, which will map one-quarter of the entire sky in detail,

-determining the positions and brightnesses of more than 100 million celestial objects.
+determining the positions and brightnesses of hundreds of millions of celestial objects.
 It

 will also measure the distance to a million of the nearest galaxies, giving us